W1ldPo1nter/django-queryable-properties/docs/admin.rst

 :class:`queryable_properties.admin.QueryablePropertiesAdminMixin`, which can be added to both admin and inline classes to enable queryable properties functionality while using different admin/inline base classes.

-The following table shows the admin/inline options that queryable properties may be referenced in and whether or not each feature requires the use of one of the specialized base classes mentioned above.
+The following table shows the admin/inline options that queryable properties may be referenced in and whether each feature requires the use of one of the specialized base classes mentioned above.
 Queryable properties may be refenced via name in either the listed admin/inline class attributes or in the result of their corresponding ``get_*`` methods (although there is a special case for ``get_list_filter`` as described in :ref:`admin:Dynamically generating list filters` below).